Book Prizes

 Launched in 2005, the German Book Prize is the equivalent of the Man Booker Prize, seeking the best novel written in German in each publishing year.
 It is awarded at the Frankfurt Book Fair in October.

-New Books in German is the prize’s English-language media partner; we announce both the long- and shortlist for the prize on this website.
+New Books in German is the prize’s English-language media partner; we announce both the long- and shortlist for the prize on our news page.

 The Swiss Book Prize